publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schV/m__us_usc_t7_s2009d.md

         (1) __Transfers into account__

-            Each fiscal year, the Secretary shall transfer to the federally recognized Indian tribe account of the Trust Fund 3 percent of the amount deposited into the Trust Fund for the fiscal year under subsection (d) of this section.
+            Each fiscal year, the Secretary shall transfer to the federally recognized Indian tribe account of the Trust Fund 3 percent of the amount deposited into the Trust Fund for the fiscal year under subsection (d).

         (2) __Use of funds__

-            The Secretary shall make available to federally recognized Indian tribes the amounts in the federally recognized Indian tribe account for use pursuant to any authority described in subsection (d) of this section.
+            The Secretary shall make available to federally recognized Indian tribes the amounts in the federally recognized Indian tribe account for use pursuant to any authority described in subsection (d).

     (f) __Allocation among States__

-        The Secretary shall allocate the amounts in each account specified in subsection (c) of this section among the States in a fair, reasonable, and appropriate manner that takes into consideration rural population, levels of income, unemployment, and other relevant factors, as determined by the Secretary.
+        The Secretary shall allocate the amounts in each account specified in subsection (c) among the States in a fair, reasonable, and appropriate manner that takes into consideration rural population, levels of income, unemployment, and other relevant factors, as determined by the Secretary.

     (g) __Availability of funds allocated for States__

-        The Secretary shall make available to each State the total amount allocated for the State under subsection (f) of this section that remains after applying [section 2009f of this title][/us/usc/t7/s2009f].
+        The Secretary shall make available to each State the total amount allocated for the State under subsection (f) that remains after applying [section 2009f of this title][/us/usc/t7/s2009f].

 ([Pub.
 L. 87–128, title III, § 381E][/us/pl/87/128/s381E], as added [Pub.
 L. 104–127, title VII, § 761][/us/pl/104/127/s761], Apr.
 4, 1996, [110 Stat.
 1140][/us/stat/110/1140]; amended [Pub.
 L. 105–86, title III][/us/pl/105/86], Nov.
 18, 1997, [111 Stat.
 2094][/us/stat/111/2094]; [Pub.
 L. 106–472, title III][/us/pl/106/472], §§ 304(b), 305(b), Nov.
 9, 2000, [114 Stat.
 2071][/us/stat/114/2071]; [Pub.
 L. 107–171, title VI, § 6026(a)][/us/pl/107/171/s6026/a], May 13, 2002, [116 Stat.
 372][/us/stat/116/372]; [Pub.
 L. 110–234, title VI, § 6012(b)(4)][/us/pl/110/234/s6012/b/4], May 22, 2008, [122 Stat.
 1165][/us/stat/122/1165]; [Pub.
 L. 110–246, § 4(a)][/us/pl/110/246/s4/a], title VI, § 6012(b)(4), June 18, 2008, [122 Stat.
 1664][/us/stat/122/1664], 1927.)